kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Dimensionality Matters

-Large feature spaces slow learning.
+Large feature spaces slow learning
-Noise overwhelms signal.
+Noise overwhelms signal
 Regularization helps

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.